 - Completing the Course Description Form(s) (as necessary)

-Meet with your program coordinator the semester before you go abroad.
-Be sure to bring a copy of your degree audit, a list of potential courses you may take while abroad and descriptions or syllabi of these courses (if available) with you to this meeting.
-Your Program Coordinator will work with you and the UT department from which you are seeking credit to evaluate the foreign courses.
+TWO: Attend Study Abroad Advising, bring a copy of your degree audit, a list of potential courses you may take while abroad, and descriptions or syllabi of these courses (if available) with you to this advising session.
+Your Study Abroad Program Coordinator will advise you on the credit process.
+Some or all of the courses may have already been evaluated.
+To find out if a course has been previously evaluated:

 ONE: Course Verification Form (download form)

-When the student arrives in the host country and has successfully registered for a full course load – 12 hours semester / 6-9 hours summer – then the student must complete the Course Verification Form (downloaded from MY SAO), have it signed by the on-site program director and mail or fax it back to your UT Program Coordinator.
-This step must be completed by the second week of courses at the institution overseas.
-Students on affiliated studies programs may not elect for any of their credit from abroad to be posted as Pass/Fail (see GIAC rule on transfer credit).
-Students on reciprocal exchange programs must take all courses abroad for a letter grade.
-However, students wishing to take a course pass/fail must inform his/her Program Coordinator in writing by the date marking 60% of course completion following the start of the academic session (course start date) in the host country.
-The numbers of pass/fail courses allowed per semester or per degree are set by the student’s college or school.
+When the student arrives in the host country and has successfully registered for a full course load – 12 hours semester / 6-9 hours summer – then the student must complete the Course Verification Form (downloaded from MY SAO), have it signed by the on-site program director and email it back to your UT Program Coordinator.
+This step must be completed by the deadline set by your program coordinator.

 TWO: Course Syllabus and/or Course Description Form (Only for courses that have not been previously evaluated prior to departure.)

 Students must provide a syllabus in order to request an evaluation of a course.
 In the absence of a syllabus with sufficient information, students should complete a Course Description Form (downloaded from MY SAO).
-The syllabus and/or Course Description Form should be mailed back to your UT Program Coordinator by the end of the first month of classes at the institution overseas.
+The syllabus and/or Course Description Form should be emailed to the Study Abroad Credit Team by the end of the first month of classes at the institution overseas.

-All students must see his or her Program Coordinator upon return to Austin.
-Coordinators will guide students on the process from this point forward.
+All students must complete a program evaluation on Abroad 101 upon return to Austin.
+Coordinators will guide students on the process.
 Once the official transcript from the program has been received the student should ensure that their credit will be posted to their official UT transcript within one long semester.
+Students should contact the Study Abroad Credit Team with any questions pertaining to their credit.

 It is not always possible for a student to graduate the same semester they are abroad or the semester immediately upon return.
 This is because there will be a delay in UT receiving your transcript from your study abroad program in time for your abroad credit to be posted to your official UT academic record.
 Some UT colleges and schools require all abroad coursework to be posted to the student’s official academic record before submitting the Application for Graduation.
 If you are concerned about graduating during your semester abroad or the semester immediately following your return you should discuss this with both your Study Abroad Program Coordinator and an Academic Advisor in your college or school’s Dean’s Office.